National Symbols

 The Four Official Seals

-The seal of each office features the Coat of Arms in the center, “Federated States of Gapla” in the upper rim, and the name of the office in the lower rim.
+The seal of each office features the State Seal in the center, “Federated States of Gapla” in the upper rim, and the name of the office in the lower rim.

 These seals represent four offices: the President of Gapla, the Deputy President of Gapla, the Legislative Speaker, and the Opposition Leader.